bb-Ricardo/icinga-slack-bot/README.md

 >**It is recommended to create your own config**
 >```cp icinga-bot.ini.sample icinga-bot.ini```

 Change config options according your environment.
-Now you should be able to start the bot.
+After you entered the Slack tokens you should be able to start the bot.

 ### Run as a service
 * a [systemd unit file](icinga-slack-bot.service) is included but needs to be adopted if the installation path is changed